Winterstark/Wallcreeper/README.md

 This feature enables users to share their wallpaper packs with ease.
 A wallpaper pack is a collection of several themes archived together with information about their active conditions.

-If you want to download the Dropbox-hosted collection go [here](https://sourceforge.net/projects/wallcreeper/files/Wallpaper%20packs/).
+If you want to browse or download the Imgur-hosted collection go [here](http://winterstark.imgur.com/), or [here for the smaller and older collection organized in packs](https://sourceforge.net/projects/wallcreeper/files/Wallpaper%20packs/).
 The advantage of having the collection locally is that you can use Windows's built-in wallpaper manager (on Vista and newer), so whenever a wallpaper changes you will see a nice transition animation.
 You will also get the option to change wallpaper from the Desktop context menu.

 ### Options